 “The intent of Moral Mondays is coming together to explore the deep connections between shared religious faith traditions and the moral values of justice, fairness and the elimination of poverty, racism and extreme militarism,” said Dr. Alvin O’Neal Jackson, Chair of the Museum’s National MLK50 Clergy Executive Committee.

-Moral Mondays kicked off on October 16, 2017, from 6:15 to 9:00 p.m. at Mississippi Boulevard Christian Church with featured distinguished speakers, the Reverend Dr. William Barber II, Pastor of Greenleaf Christian Church in Goldsboro, North Carolina; President and Senior Lecturer of Repairers of the Breach; and architect of Moral Mondays in North Carolina.
+MORAL MONDAYS IN MEMPHIber 16, 2017, with featured distinguished speakers, the Reverend Dr. William Barber II, Pastor of Greenleaf Christian Church in Goldsboro, North Carolina; President and Senior Lecturer of Repairers of the Breach; and architect of Moral Mondays in North Carolina.